 Share ideas that have worked in your organization with others

-Capacity: 50 Audience: Anyone interested in improving employee engagement - mid to upper level management
+Capacity: 50; AT CAPACITY Audience: Anyone interested in improving employee engagement - mid to upper level management

 The importance of being a learning organization in a VUCA world Tuesday, September 14, 10:00am - 1:00pm ET Presenter: Paul Kazyak, AFWA Management Assistance Team National Faculty The importance of being a learning organization in a VUCA world Social, economic, and environmental conditions today have become increasingly VUCA—volatile, uncertain, complex and ambiguous.
 In this turbulent, constant flux atmosphere, there is a critical need for organizations to focus on learning to not only survive, but thrive and take advantages of opportunities that present themselves.
 This workshop will review some of the VUCA conditions that currently exist in natural resources management, make a case for the need for our agencies to become oriented toward collaborative learning, and then review opportunities to transform agencies into resilient and curious organizations that see challenges as learning opportunities.
 Session Objectives: When you complete this workshop, you should be able to: